 With stunning views of tidal marshes and the Long Island Sound, Saltwater Farm Vineyards is a favorite among locals.
 The beautifully remodeled aircraft hanger from World War II is the location for wine tastings and is a marvelous backdrop for weddings.
 A favorite wine is the 2013 Estate Merlot with notes of smoke, clove, and blackberries.

-Maugle Sierra Vineyards offers delicious tastings of their six homemade wines for $12.
-Taste their two white offerings, full-bodied reds, or semi-dry rosé.
+Maugle Sierra Vineyards offers delicious tastings of their 9 homemade wines.
+Taste their white offerings, full-bodied reds, or semi-dry rosé.
 Maugle Sierra Vineyards is open Thursday through Sunday and has bands and events several days per week.
-Food is not served at Maugle Sierra Vineyards, so you are encouraged to bring your own.

 For an especially tasty experience of chocolate and wine pairings, visit Sunset Meadows Vineyards, offering wine and chocolate pairings several days per week throughout the year.
 The chocolate pairing features five specialty chocolates for Sunset Meadows’ white wines or a similar pairing with Sunset Meadows’ red wines.

 Open seven days per week, a visit to Stonington Vineyards will fit in with anyone’s schedule.
 Stonington Vineyards offers comprehensive winery tours to teach visitors about the wine making process as well as wine tastings.
-The tastings are a great deal and feature six different house wines for $12 per person and detailed descriptions of each wine, from dry to sweet, are presented by the knowledgeable staff.
+The tastings feature six different house wines and detailed descriptions of each wine, from dry to sweet, and are presented by the knowledgeable staff.

 Set on 40 acres of rolling Connecticut countryside, with 20 of those acres planted with wine grapes, Chamard Vineyards is stunning property, bistro, and vineyard to visit.
 The Bistro offers a farm-to-table menu that is specifically designed to compliment their wines.
 Chamard Vineyards’ white wines are known for their hits of citrus and all wines can be purchased by glass or bottle.